alphagov/govuk-puppet/development-vm/README.md

 advised to periodically `rm -r` older directories in `development/replication/backups`.

+Some tables aren't included in the standard replication.
+This is due to their size relative to their usefulness in development.
+These exemptions can be found in the `replication/mappings/dbs` folder, and are skipped by small sed scripts that delete entire `INSERT INTO` lines from the dumps.
+To force these tables to be restored, simply delete or rename the relevant sed script and run replication.

 ## 9. Accessing remote environments

 ### 9.1 Access to the web frontend